 top of page

-Sean’s First Day on the River
+Sean's First Day Fly Fishing on the South Platte River

-• 3 min read
+• 4 min read

 We arrived at the South Platte River near Deckers early on the morning of Monday, April 20th.
 I wanted to get Sean to a semi-remote stretch of water so we could have a quiet place to ourselves.
-The air held a brisk 35-degree chill as we stepped out of the Suburban, though we knew the Colorado sun would push the temperature near 80 degrees by the afternoon.
+The air held a brisk 35-degree chill as we stepped out of the Suburban.
+However, we knew the Colorado sun would push the temperature near 80 degrees by the afternoon.

 Sean had never picked up a fly rod in his life.
 He stood on the bank outfitting himself in a brand-new pair of waders and a wading belt he had purchased from Cabela's just the day before.
 While I rarely wear a wading belt myself, I insisted Sean wear one for two very specific reasons.
 First, if he took a tumble, the belt would stop the freezing river water from filling his waders and dragging him downstream.
 Second, it gave me a sturdy handle.
 I needed to hold onto him from behind until he adjusted to the forceful push of the current and found his footing.

 Stepping into a rushing river takes confidence, especially for a stroke survivor learning a completely new set of physical skills.
-Fly fishing requires an immense amount of concentration.
+Fly fishing requires immense concentration.
 You have to manage the excess line at your feet, avoid painful tangles, aim for a specific seam in the water, and listen to a guide barking directions.

 Sean practicing a roll cast on the South Platte River during his first fly fishing experience.